Directors and Managers in Manufacturing

 In the same period, the best average salaries were received in Retail Trade of Household Furniture and other Household Goods ($80k MX), Electric Power Generation, Transmission, Distribution and Commercialization ($40k MX), and Residential Building Construction ($24k MX).

-During the first quarter of 2025, the labor informality of Directors and Managers in Manufacturing reached a 12.9%, which implied an increase from 1.48 percentage points compared to the fourth quarter of 2024 (11.5%).
+During the first quarter of 2025, the labor informality of Directors and Managers in Manufacturing reached a N/A%, which implied a decrease from N/A percentage points compared to the fourth quarter of 2024 (N/A%).

 At first quarter of 2025, the states with the highest rate of labor informality in Directors and Managers in Manufacturing were Chiapas (65.3%), Tlaxcala (57.2%), and Oaxaca (53.3%).